isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 Network administrators usually prefer using some form of a RESTful API to control the servers, rather than using UNIX domain sockets directly.
-Therefore, Kea includes a component called the Control Agent (or CA), which exposes a RESTful API to the controlling clients and can forward commands to the respective Kea services over the UNIX domain sockets.
+Therefore, Kea includes a component called the Control Agent (CA), which exposes a RESTful API to the controlling clients and can forward commands to the respective Kea services over the UNIX domain sockets.
 The CA configuration is described in